Kiran6248/superchef-ms4/README.md

 ### **Local Deployment**

 This project can be cloned or downloaded from Github by following these steps.
-First decide which IDE you want to use and then install these:
+First, decide which IDE you want to use and then install these:

  * Git - For version control
  * PIP - to install packages
- * Python - the programming language used in backend.
+ * Python - the programming language used in the backend.

-These are many ways to clone a repository sugggested by Github.
+These are many ways to clone a repository suggested by Github.
 Download the entire repo as a zip file, and then upload that zip into a new workspace.
 Otherwise, on the repository page in Github, follow these steps:

  1. Click the 'Code' button.